sequana/chipseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.11.0    * switch to click and new sequana_pipetools
 0.10.0    * Fix design in case of samples that starts with same prefix
           * Include final IDR plots and tables
           * Fix containers and wrappers in the config file